 Your application should set out how it meets the defined objectives of St Faith's and provide details of your Charitable status.
 It should explain how our support will help you meet your objectives and how you will be able to measure and demonstrate this achievement.
 It should also give an indication of your other sources of funding.

 Please complete the form below and email it to the address at the bottom of the page.

-Trustees are very happy to meet applicants before any application is put formally to the Trust Board.
+Trustees are very happy to talk to prospective applicants before any application is put formally to the Trust Board.

 The Trustees of St Faith's are very interested in keeping abreast of the projects and initiatives they support and welcome news of progress.

 There is a minimum level of reporting required which is set out below.

 A report is required at the end of the grant period, and annually if the grant is for more than one year.
 Where grants are in several stages, funding will only be released on receipt of a report covering the previous stage.